Pros

 What is MyPillow?

-The pillows feature the company’s “patented interlocking fill,” which is its main claim to fame.
-But the company’s website doesn’t provide any additional information on what that actually means.
-The fill is 100% shredded polyurethane foam with a cotton cover.
+The pillows feature the company’s “patented interlocking fill,” which is its main claim to fame and the reason behind the pillow’s breathability, adjustability, and supportiveness.
+However, the company’s website doesn’t provide any additional information on what that actually means.

 MyPillow’s offerings have expanded to include sheets, mattress toppers, blankets, linens, dog beds, and more.
-The company sells two types of pillows: the Classic MyPillow and the Giza Elegance MyPillow.
+The company sells several types of pillows, but we’ll focus on the one you’ve likely heard about already: the Classic MyPillow.

-Rather than offering the consumer the option to physically add or remove filling (like our best bed pillow from Coop Home Goods), the pillows come in firmness levels.
-To determine which is best for you, the company suggests using its chart system that recommends firmness based on a small chart with two columns labeled to “men” and “women,” and rows corresponding to T-shirt size (yes, really).
-The Classic pillow comes in two firmnesses: “medium” and “firm.”
-The website doesn’t specify what fabric is used on the Classic version.
-The Giza Elegance pillow has the same fill in a 100% cotton case, and four firmness levels that are color-coded to indicate the amount of filling (the company doesn’t give firmness labels for these, instead relying on color alone).
+Rather than offering the consumer the option to physically add or remove filling (like our best bed pillow) from Coop Home Goods, the pillows come in firmness levels.
+To determine which is best for you, the company suggests using its chart system that recommends firmness based on a small chart with two columns labeled “men” and “women,” and rows corresponding to T-shirt size (yes, they really base your pillow selection off that).

 How much does MyPillow cost?